National Film Award for Best Actor in a Leading Role

 The first recipient was Uttam Kumar from Bengali cinema, who was honoured at the 15th National Film Awards in 1967 for his performances in Anthony Firingee and Chiriyakhana.
 He was also the first actor who won this award for two different films in the same year.
-As of 2020, Amitabh Bachchan is the most honoured actor with four awards.
-Kamal Haasan, Mammootty and Ajay Devgn with three awards, while six actors—Mohanlal, Sanjeev Kumar, Om Puri, Naseeruddin Shah, Mithun Chakraborty, and Dhanush—have won the award two times.
+As of 2023 edition, Amitabh Bachchan is the most honoured actor with four awards.
+Kamal Haasan, Mammootty and Ajay Devgn with three awards, while six actors—Mohanlal, Mithun Chakraborty, Sanjeev Kumar, Om Puri, Naseeruddin Shah and Dhanush—have won the award two times.
 Two actors have achieved the honour for performing in two languages—Mithun Chakraborty (Hindi and Bengali) and Mammootty (Malayalam and English).
-Riddhi Sen is the youngest recipient of the award at the age of 19.
-The most recent recipients are Ajay Devgn and Suriya, who were honoured at the 68th National Film Awards for their performances in the films Tanhaji and Soorarai Pottru respectively.
+The most recent recipients were Shah Rukh Khan and Vikrant Massey who were honoured at the 71st National Film Awards for their performances in Jawan and 12th Fail respectively.